 The on-site review process allows TDA staff to validate information collected during the off-site assessment, to observe SNP operations at the selected sites, and to evaluate the CE's compliance with program requirements.
-The On-site Review includes a formal entrance conference, observation of meal preparation and service, additional questions on specified topics, additional documentation review, and an exit conference.
+The On-site Review includes observation of meal preparation and service, additional questions on specified topics, additional documentation review, and an exit conference.